tetrapharmakon/species/_lectures/7-species-in-fp.md

 - objects the categories $\mathbf{Set}^A, \mathbf{Set}^B,\dots$;
 - morphisms the NAFs $\mathbf{Set}^A \to \mathbf{Set}^B$.

-This can be promoted to a 2-category taking natural transformations between NAFs as 2-cells, but the choice of which transformations are admissible, in the sense that they preserve analiticity, is a subtle issue.
+This can be promoted to a 2-category taking natural transformations between NAFs as 2-cells, but the choice of which transformations are admissible, in the sense that they preserve analyticity, is a subtle issue.
 In order for some results to be true, the class of transformations $F \Rightarrow G$ between two NAFs has to be restricted (taking for example only the *cartesian* natural transformations), collapsed (identifying two natural transformations under a certain equivalence relation), or both.

 Now, let's observe that there is an alternative description of NAFs as "the opposite category of sets" up to equivalence; this result is rooted in a rather deep variety theorem for categories generated under coproducts.